 Lawsuits focused on defective medical devices or appliances are product liability cases commonly handled by a medical device attorney.
 Depending on the circumstances, a number of parties can be found liable, including the appliance or device manufacturer, seller and designer.

-Medical appliance defects and medical device defects can come about from a number of different causes, some which may not be immediately apparent, but which, nonetheless, are the result of negligence on the part of the manufacturer or a party that had responsibility for its safety.
+Defects in medical appliances and medical devices can come from a number of different causes.
+Some of which may not be immediately apparent, nonetheless, are the result of negligence of the manufacturer or a party that had responsibility for its safety.
 Each particular defect requires an experienced and knowledgeable medical malpractice attorney to uncover their source, which could include flaws in the design, construction with inferior materials, or a failure to properly warn or instruct the user.

 The defective medical device attorneys and defective medical malpractice attorneys at Clifford Law Offices have the experience necessary to assist in claims focusing on all types of devices or appliances.